andrewlloyd0129/uvgdb/README.md

 TODO:

 *CRUD*
-- CRUD for Characters
-	- X Basic Build for CRUD compleated bu weston
 - CRUD for people
 - wire platforms to games
-- wire
+- wire characters to games
 - in games crud add carrierwave for photos.
 One feature pic, and other pics